cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    :param fileSize: the size to set (in bytes)
    :throws IllegalArgumentException: when the given size is lower or equal to zero

+setJobId
+^^^^^^^^

+.. java:method::  void setJobId(int jobId)
+   :outertype: Cloudlet

+   Sets the id of the job that this Cloudlet belongs to, if any.
+This field is just used for classification.
+If there is an supposed job that multiple Cloudlets belong to, one can set the job id for all Cloudlets of that job in order to classify them.
+Besides classification, this field doesn't have any effect.

+   :param jobId: the job id to set

 setLength
 ^^^^^^^^^